tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **Common changes**

 - V2 APIs added support for custom group fields and multi-element messages.
-- V2 APIs added an API for the local insertion of C2C messages.
+- V2 APIs added an API for the local insertion of one-to-one messages.
 - Mitigated the issue of message loss for ordinary groups and audio-video groups.
 - Fixed the issue where messages that failed to be sent could not be deleted.
-- Fixed the C2C conversation issue where, if the first message was sent online, the read receipt was not received.
+- Fixed the one-to-one conversation issue where, if the first message was sent online, the read receipt was not received.
 - Fixed the issue where, after a recalled message was returned through the API for pulling historical messages, the message status was incorrect.
-- Fixed the failure to return information of all friend lists when ‘null’ was entered as the friend list name for the API for obtaining friend list information on iOS.
+- Fixed the failure to return information of all friend lists when `null` was entered as the friend list name for the API for obtaining friend list information on iOS.
 - Fixed known stability issues.

 ## 5.1.115 @2020.12.04 - Lite Edition